MrBlueXav/Stocharythm-box/README.md

 ### Sound demo for STM32F4 Discovery kit

-Configurable project with ioc file.
+Configurable project with ioc and BSP files.